Lumi-supercomputer/lumi-userguide/docs/computing/containers/tykky.md

 are not covered here yet.

 !!!
 Warning
-    As Tykky is still under development some of the more advanced features might change in exact usage and API.
+    As the Lumi container wrapper is still under development some of the more advanced features might change in exact usage and API.

 ## Basic conda installation

-To access the tools provided by Tykky, simply load the module, `module load tykky`
+To access the tools provided by the Lumi container wrapper, simply load the module, `module load lumi-container-wrapper`

 Then we can run: